stacks-network/docs/_develop/zero_to_dapp_4.md

 Only applications that integrate Blockstack authentication and that are accessible to review can participate in application mining (App Mining).

 To submit an application for App Mining, you select <a href="https://app.co/mining" target="\_blank">App Mining</a> from the App.co menu and then select the **Submit your app for qualification** button.
 Blockstack sample applications that you create from our tutorials such as this one don't qualify for application mining.

-## How Blockstack helps App Miners market

-Blockstack reviews each submission to App Mining.
-Through this contact, Blockstack helps developers refine business models and facilitating interactions with investors.
-Two areas that Blockstack assists are pre-funding and pitching.

-* **Pre-funding.** Directed toward developers that have a proof of concept of either a blockchain application or an integration  with Blockstack’s technology.
-Blockstack helps with sourcing of developers and designers.
-We can also help with direct access to our core team members that can help you refine or optimize your product.
-* **Pitching investors.**  Blockstack can help you with access to an extensive investor community.
-Prior to arranging meetings we can give you resources to refine and craft your pitch for the blockchain market.

-In addition to App Mining, Blockstack offers both a community reward program.
-Community rewards give users the ability to earn tokens for accomplishing tasks.
-For example, some of the latest ways user can earn money include:

-- Organize a Blockstack Hackathon
-- Message of the founders of `stealthy.im` with feedback and ideas
-- Use graphite to write a message about the problems decentralization solves

-Learn more about <a href="https://blockstack.org/blog/blockstack-community-rewards-program/" target="\_blank">participating in community rewards</a>.
+Your submission is evaluated internally to check if it passes the basic requirements.
+After it passes, we accept the app and contact you to <a href="{{ site.baseurl }}/develop/mining_enroll.html" target="\_blank">submit additional materials</a>.

 ## Congratulations
 {:.no_toc}